-The Board currently comprises an Executive Chairman (Simon Rollason), two further Executive Directors (Mark Pryor and Rakesh Patel) and one Non-Executive Director (Sally Schofield).
-The Board considers that Sally Schofield is independent of management and free from any business or other relationships which could materially interfere with the exercise of her independent judgement, notwithstanding that she has been granted share options.
+The Board currently comprises an Executive Chairman (Sally Schofield), two further Executive Directors (Mark Pryor and Rakesh Patel) and two Non-Executive Directors (Simon Rollason and Rufus Short).
+The Board considers that Rufus Short is independent of management and free from any business or other relationships which could materially interfere with the exercise of his independent judgement.